otrv4/otrv4/otrv4.md

 Given a new ratchet:

-  * Ratchet the ECDH keys, see "Ratcheting ECDH keys and mix keys" section.
+  * Rotate the ECDH keys and mix key, see "Rotating ECDH keys and mix key" section.
     The new ECDH public key created by the sender with this process will be the "Public ECDH Key" for the message.
 If a new public DH key is created in this process, it will be the "Public DH Key" for the message.
 If it is